A classic German Iced Chocolate – Eisschokolade is like a chocolate float made with chilled hot chocolate, ice cream, and whipped cream!

-- In a medium sauce pot, combine the milk, heavy cream, sugar, and cocoa powder.
+- In a medium sauce pot, combine the milk, sugar, and cocoa powder.
 Stirring frequently, bring the mixture to a brief boil, over medium/high heat.

 - While the milk is heating up, finely chop the chocolate and place it in a medium sized heat safe bowl.